 What does “no-logs policy” actually mean?

 It means the provider claims it doesn’t store logs of your online activities.
 Always verify with independent audits if available and read the privacy policy carefully.
-Is edge vpn good reddit

 Can a browser VPN bypass geo-restrictions?

 Some can bypass certain geo-restrictions, but streaming services frequently update their blocks.
 You may need to try multiple servers or switch providers to access specific libraries.
+Rail edge vpn: the complete guide to edge-based privacy, speed, setup, performance, and alternatives

 Is it legal to use a VPN in my country?